-Farmington, Hills elected cancel study sessions
+Farmington, Hills electeds cancel study sessions

-Farmington and Farmington Hills city councils cancelled their 6 p.m., March 16, study session, in light of Coronavirus Disease 2019 (COVID-19) concerns.
+Farmington and Farmington Hills city councils cancelled their 6 p.m., March 16, study sessions, in light of Coronavirus Disease 2019 (COVID-19) concerns.

 The Farmington council’s 7 p.m. and Hills council’s 7:30 p.m. regular meetings will go on as scheduled.